tldr-pages/tldr/pages/common/guacd.md

 > Support loader for client plugins to interface between the Guacamole protocol and any arbitrary remote desktop protocol (e.g. RDP, VNC, Other).
 > More information: <https://guacamole.apache.org/>.

-- Bind guacd at specific port on localhost:
+- Bind to a specific port on localhost:

 `guacd -b {{127.0.0.1}} -l {{4823}}`